Purpose: To identify personal values that are robust across cultures and that can help explain diversity and conflict in values.

-Six main features of values are described:
+Six main features of values

 - “Values are beliefs linked inextricably to affect.
 When values are activated, they become infused with feeling”.